LaunchCodeEducation/csharp-web-dev-curriculum/content/unit-testing/exercises/_index.md

 ---

 Work on these exercises in your local copy of the [csharp-web-dev-unittesting](https://github.com/LaunchCodeEducation/csharp-web-dev-unittesting) repo.
 You were directed to fork and clone this repo earlier in the chapter.
-If you have not done so, do so now!
+If you have not done so, do so now.
 Before starting work on the exercises, check out the `exercises-start` branch.

 {{% notice green "Tip" "rocket" %}}

    Earlier in the chapter, we instantiated an object of the `Car` class called `test_car`.
    Be sure to take note of the values of the `make`, `model`, `gasTankSize`, and `milesPerGallon` fields!
-   Having a note you can quickly reference of how big the gas tank is will you help you decide on values to use in your tests!
+   Having a note you can quickly reference of how big the gas tank is will help you decide on values to use in your tests!

 {{% /notice %}}